gocodebox/lifterlms/.wordpress-org/readme/description.md

 **LifterLMS is a powerful [WordPress LMS plugin][home] that makes it easy to create, sell, and protect engaging online courses and training based membership websites.** LifterLMS is a complete LMS solution that works with any well-coded WordPress theme, modern WordPress blocks, and all the popular WordPress page builders (like Elementor, Beaver Builder, Divi, etc.).
 As an engaged WordPress community member, LifterLMS actively encourages and helps other great plugins integrate with LifterLMS like Affiliate WP, Monster Insights, WP Fusion, the most popular form plugins, GamiPress, Astra Pro, the Course Scheduler, and many more.
 You can also connect your WordPress LMS website to 1,500+ other apps via Zapier.
 LifterLMS is one of only 11 WordPress plugins listed in the Zapier app directory.

-LifterLMS strikes a beautiful balance in being an **all-in-one LMS solution** while also integrating with other best of breed technologies relevant to course creators and membership site owners.
+As an innovative self-hosted LMS platfom solution LifterLMS strikes a beautiful balance in being an **all-in-one LMS solution** while also integrating with other best of breed technologies relevant to course creators and membership site owners.

 https://www.youtube.com/watch?v=jDVvkipF_pg

 > **Similar to WooCommerce and WordPress**, As a LMS plugin, LifterLMS gives back to the open source WordPress community by contributing the core LifterLMS plugin for FREE for the world to benefit from.
-We believe in free distributed learning for all. **LifterLMS exists to democratize education in the digital classroom.**
+The core LMS incredibly powerful and customizable by itself.
+We believe in free distributed learning for all, and our core free open source LMS plugin helps further tha vision **LifterLMS exists to democratize education in the digital classroom.**

 > **At it's core LifterLMS exists to lift up others through education.**

 You do NOT need a separate ecommerce or membership plugin made by a different company to use LifterLMS!
 All that and more is included with LifterLMS so you can **avoid the "Software Frankenstein" problem** (too many plugins made by different companies that don't work well together have different levels of support).
+LifterLMS combines LMS features, membership features, ecommerce feautures, and engagement features into one powerful LMS platform tool.

-LifterLMS is also known for having a thriving well supported user community through, active listening, social engagement and robust documentation.
+LifterLMS is also known for having a thriving well supported LMS user community through, active listening, social engagement and robust documentation.
 As a feature complete LMS solution, LifterLMS invests heavily in support and it's industry leading customer success program.
+LifterLMS doesn't just provide LMS software.
+LifterLMS builds community and invest heavily in supporting the community of LMS site builders.

 ***

-> We encourage you to get to know us by signing up for a **[$1 temporary _30 Day_ website][try]** on our servers with the core LifterLMS plugin AND all the premium add-ons installed.
-This demo allows you to test drive the core LMS & all the add-ons before you invest.
-You can even add your other favorite plugins & themes to your demo site so you can see them in action together.
+> We encourage you to get to know the team behind the LMS plugin by signing up for a **[$1 temporary _30 Day_ website][try]** on our servers with the core LifterLMS plugin AND all the premium LMS add-ons installed.
+This LMS demo site allows you to test drive the core LMS & all the add-ons before you invest.
+You can even add your other favorite plugins & themes to your demo site so you can see them in action together with the LMS.

 > Are you ready to **[Try LifterLMS for $1][try]?** 🚀